CommandMC/HeroicWiki/Linux-Quick-Start-Guide.md

 These steps will cover how to automatically add a Heroic game to Steam after it is installed.

 1. Open the Heroic Games Launcher.
-2. On the left-hand side of the screen, click `Settings`.
+2. On the left-hand side of the screen, click `Settings`
-3. On the left-hand side of the screen, click `Add games to Steam automatically`.
+3. On the left-hand side of the screen, click `Add games to Steam automatically`
       * <img src="https://github.com/user-attachments/assets/ef13d55d-dafa-4111-b7a1-75a360b0d408" height="300">
 4. Any newly installed Heroic games will automatically get added to Steam and appear under the "Non-Steam" tab in Game Mode.